jibinntcr/ClockApp_V2/README.md

-Jetpack Compose Clock App – a versatile time management tool that combines a timer, stopwatch, and customizable alarms.
+  Clock App – a versatile time management tool that combines a timer, stopwatch, and customizable alarms.